Biomedical Engineering (BME)

-While many students choose a primary degree in Biomedical Engineering with no added specialization, we do offer the opportunity to deepen to your education in three separate emphasis programs: Biochemical (BMEC), Electrical (BMEN), and Mechanical (BMEL).
+While many students choose a primary degree in Biomedical Engineering with no added specialization, we do offer the opportunity to deepen your education in three separate emphasis programs: Molecular & Cellular, Electrical, and Mechanical.

 Biomedical Engineering (Electrical)

 The electrical emphasis in biomedical engineering is for students who are interested in the building of electronic biomedical devices and the effects of electrical stimulation.
-You’ll take classes in areas like linear circuits, digital logic, and electromagnetics.Course Plan
+You’ll take courses in areas like Linear Circuits, Digital Logic, Electromagnetics and Digital Electronic Circuit Design.Course Plan

 Biomedical Engineering (Mechanical)

-The biomedical (mechanical) option is best for students who are interested in the mechanics and dynamics of medical devices and biological systems.
-You will take classes that focus on mechanics, thermodynamics, biomechanics, materials behavior and processing, and fluid mechanics.Course Plan
+The biomedical (mechanical) option is for students who are interested in the mechanics and dynamics of medical devices and biological systems.
+Your coursework will include areas like Mechanics, Thermodynamics, Biomechanics, Materials Behavior and Processing, and Fluid Mechanics.Course Plan

 - Build Advanced therapeutic and surgical devices